jsumners/hapi-marko/Readme.md

 * `defaultExtension` (string): the extension for template files.
 The default is `.marko`
 * `encoding` (string): encoding to send to the client.
 The default is `utf8`
+* `hotReloading` (bool): enables Marko's hot reloading for quickly developing templates.
+This should not be used in production
+* `reloadDelay` (number): how long *hapi-marko*'s file watcher waits when hot reloading is enabled before it processes the change.
+This let's editors do their thing before the reload occurs
 * `templatesDir` (string) [required]: the location where template files are stored.
 It should be an absolute location to the directory containing the template files